-Kambo s therapeutic applications, both medical and psycho-spiritual, kambo is widely sought out to revitalize body and mind.
+Kambo s therapeutic applications, both medical and psycho-spiritual, Kambo frog healing ceremonies and Kambo cleanses are widely sought out to revitalize body and mind.

 It’s supposedly named for the legendary pajé (or medicine man) Kampu.
 This shaman is said to have learned about the medicine from a forest spirit, having exhausted all other means to heal his tribe.